-TIMELINE-Israel's politics: what just happened, and what's next? | Politics
+TIMELINE-Israel's politics: What just happened, and what's next? | Politics

 May 21 - Ceasefire declared.
 Coalition talks resume.
 May 30 - Bennett announces he will join centrist rivals to unseat Netanyahu.

-June 2 - Deadline for Lapid to announce whether he has formed a majority coalition.
-If he fails, the president turns it over to anyone in the Knesset, Israel's parliament.
-This could include Netanyahu, even though he has already had a shot.
+June 2 - The deadline for Lapid to announce whether he has formed a majority coalition is at midnight on Wednesday.
+If he fails, the president turns the mandate to pick a nominee over to the Knesset, Israel's parliament.
+Those could include Netanyahu, even though he has already had a shot.

-June 23 - If no nominee is chosen within 21 days, or if the nominee does not form a government, parliament automatically dissolves and a fifth election is held, probably in the autumn.
+June 23 - If no nominee is chosen within 21 days, or if the nominee does not manage to form a government, parliament automatically dissolves and an election is held within 90 days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)